tonymugen/isoSeqQC/README.md

 	unmapped_end   -- 0-based index of the unmapped region end in the read. window_size    -- sliding window size.

+FASTQ sequence identifier fields are read names, with read portion base-0 start and stop positions added, separated by underscores.

 # Tests

 Unit tests can be optionally built, without installing the software on the system: